How to get rid of fleas and stop them biting your cat.

 There are many formulations of sprays and powders.
 Some as dangerous and toxic, others are relatively benign.

-Sprays and powders have the added disadvantage that breathing them in or getting them in your or the cat's eyes or mouth can be dangerous.
+Sprays and powders have the added disadvantage that breathing them in or getting them in your (or your kid's) or the cat's eyes or mouth can be dangerous.

 Diatomaceous earth with or without pyrethryn has been used and is relatively non toxic.
 However, other stabilizer are added to the mix and these are often quite dangerous to cats.
 Only use food grade formulations from reliable companies.
 Pyrethrins degrade in sunlight and has a relatively short life, but is fairly safe for cats.
 Flea will fall off a cat quite quickly but sometimes recover.
 The cats bedding should be vacuumed soon after the cat has been treated.